EdinbR/EdinbR.github.io/_posts/2019-09-16-September-meeting.markdown

 Hi everyone,
 <br/>

 I hope you've all enjoyed the break and look forward to seeing you again at our next meeting!
-It will take place on the 25th of September, from 6.00pm, in the Usha Kasera Lecture Theatre (in Old College)[https://www.ed.ac.uk/timetabling-examinations/timetabling/room-bookings/bookable-rooms3/room/0001_01_1.264].
+It will take place on the 25th of September, from 6.00pm, in the [Usha Kasera Lecture Theatre (in Old College)](https://www.ed.ac.uk/timetabling-examinations/timetabling/room-bookings/bookable-rooms3/room/0001_01_1.264).
 As usual, the meeting will be open for all to attend, and newcomers / beginners are very welcome!

 Our two speakers this month have collaborated to interactively explore clusters within the Scottish economy.
 [Gordon Bryden](https://www.linkedin.com/in/gordon-bryden-72670952/) (Assistant Statistician at The Office of the Chief Economic Advisor) & [Benjamin Hansson](https://www.linkedin.com/in/gabriel-benjamin-hansson-910408/) (Assistant Statistician within the Scottish Government) will therefore be discussing: